UPDATE: May 2019

 - Make a stash of snacks, water and even blankets.
 Iceland is a very developed country, but even there, in case you are stuck, it can take some time until someone reach you.

 Please don’t sacrifice your safety for financial reasons.
-There are some great rates for 4×4 cars that you can easily compare for all car rental companies in Iceland in one click here.
+There are some great rates for 4×4 cars that you can easily compare for all Iceland car rental companies in one click here.

 By following the safety guidelines you are in for a great experience, it will feel like the time stopped, along with the frozen waterfalls!
 I can’t wait to get back myself in the cold season, so I can see the Aurora Borealis!!